haoranxu0202/haoranxu0202.github.io/_projects/1_project.md

 Identifying breaks in stationarity is crucial, as any statistical analysis across non-stationary periods may be inaccurate.
 Detecting these breaks allows for improved predictive model efficacy by mitigating potential negative impacts.

-Our Stability Measure is therefore based on the concept of portfolio-specific stationarity, and determined by monitoring the temporal properties of the signal-to-noise ratio of a portfolio’s empirical correlation matrix, i.e. $$\Delta𝜈(𝑡)$$.
+Our Stability Measure is therefore based on the concept of portfolio-specific stationarity, and determined by monitoring the temporal properties of the signal-to-noise ratio of a portfolio’s empirical correlation matrix, i.e. $$𝚫𝜈(𝑡)$$.
 It has implication in measuring of stability for the Minimum Variance portfolio over time and thereby helping researchers measure changes to estimation risk and manage rebalancing regimes.

-Smyth and Broby (2022) argue that a period of stationarity is typified by a distribution of $\Delta𝜈(𝑡)$ centred on zero and having a spread of typically ±5%.
+Smyth and Broby (2022) argue that a period of stationarity is typified by a distribution of $$𝚫𝜈(𝑡)$$ centred on zero and having a spread of typically ±5%.

 #### Periods of stationarity and breaks in stationarity over historical time
 <div class="row">